facebookresearch/RAM/projects/sweet_rl/README.md

 You should be able to see result similar to reported in the paper with a success rate around 40\%.

 ### Data on Frontend Design
-Due to legal issues, we are unable to provide outputs from Qwen, but we provide the same command where you can generate the data yourself:
+We provide the same command where you can generate the offline data for Frontend Design yourself:
 ```bash
 python scripts/simulate_interactions.py --agent_model /path/to/Llama-3.1-8B-Instruct \
     --task_type html \